 What is Mother Tongues?

-Mother Tongues is a non-for profit organization aimed at promoting multilingualism in Ireland.
+Mother Tongues is a non-for profit organization aimed at promoting multilingualism in Ireland and globally.
 We work with schools, families, community groups and artists through a range of activities that allow children to experience language in new and exciting ways outside the home environment.

 We believe that parents and educators need to learn about bilingualism (and plurilingualism), children need to experience their heritage language and communities need to come together and enjoy linguistic diversity.